Sakyawira/Steering-Behaviours/README.md

 ## Wander

-The goal of the 'Wander' behaviour is to let the vehicles moves randomly, but still in a natural way.
+The goal of the 'Wander' behaviour is to let the vehicles move randomly, but still in a natural way.

 <img src="https://github.com/Sakyawira/Steering-Behaviours/blob/main/gifs/wander.gif?raw=true" width="360" height="360"/>